 Adult Themes.
 Circle of life, grief and loss are common themes in this film.
 Warning for little ones.

 Violence/Suspense.
 Following traditional island culture, Moana has history rooted in Fiji/Polynesian customs.
 This is a story about Gods, demi-Gods, creatures and monsters.
-Very mild animated fighting sequences, similar to over Disney animated films.
+Very mild animated fighting sequences, similar to other Disney animated films.

 For those that are the age of my 3-year old, some of those moments are a bit scary.
 Darkness, fire, creepy faces – I had my toddler crawling in my lap faster than you can say “heart of Te Fiti.”